dipeshbhatt1/Price-Prediction-of-Pre-Owned-Cars/README.md

     fuel tank capacity (in litres)
     max power (in bhp)
 ```
+4. **Data Analysis and Visualisation:** Meanwhile data analysis through groupby, pivot table and aggregate funtions was also done and the data was visualised (screenshots may be referred).
 5. **Training:** The final dataset was then split into training and testing datasets and trained through Linear Regression.
 6. **Testing:** The predicted values for the label (price) were then generated.
 The accuracy came out to be 85% using R2 score metric and 84% using Adjusted R2 score method.
 7. **Predicting (Applying the Model):** As a test case, predicting the price of a used car using hypothetical features seems to be quite reasonable and meaningful.
 The model now can be used by a user who may be buyer/seller to predict prices of pre-owned cars.